-The second approach is better because it doesn’t introduce unnecessary human-dependancy steps or inefficiency.
+The second approach is better because it doesn't introduce unnecessary human-dependency steps or inefficiency.
 However, it only works well when working with one application using a small team.

 "There are significant benefits for companies to automate their software delivery process."
 Manish Mathuria, CTO of Infostretch, explains, "advanced software development shops can put releases into production multiple times a day."